-- degree as a second degree are determined at the time of admission by the appropriate Department(s) and the Faculty Office.
-At least 15 senior units in the subject discipline of the degree must be completed while registered in the second degree program. - (4) A graduate holding a BSc Specialization or BSc Honors degree from this Faculty may qualify for a second BSc Specialization or Honors degree provided the second degree is in a different subject or area. - (5) Students in a second degree program must maintain satisfactory standing in each Fall/Winter.
+- the subject discipline of the degree must be completed while registered in the second degree program. - (4) A graduate holding a BSc Specialization or BSc Honors degree from this Faculty may qualify for a second BSc Specialization or Honors degree provided the second degree is in a different subject or area. - (5) Students in a second degree program must maintain satisfactory standing in each Fall/Winter.
 Such students in a second degree program who do not maintain satisfactory standing will be required to withdraw and will not be eligible for Academic Warning or Probation.

-183.1.8 The BSc After an Undergraduate Degree (Other than a BSc from the Faculty of Science at the University of Alberta)
+The BSc After an Undergraduate Degree (Other 193.1.8 than a BSc from the Faculty of Science at the University of Alberta)